kachhy/kachhy/README.md

 - Lua
 - Proxmox

-### Currently learning
-- R
-- Next.js
-- V

 ### Currently working on
-- A python didactic chess engine and a C based chess engine
+- A C based chess engine
-- A difficulty rating system for Beat Saber
-- A tool to analyze chess games and learn from your mistakes
+- A fake chess website (i.e. a chess website which has no real players, but rather sophisticated humanlike bots that you can play against)

 <!--
 **kachhy/kachhy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.